 Schools in Lincoln, R.I., have canceled the annual spelling bee competition.
 Assistant Superintendent of Schools Linda Newman said the decision was unanimous, and was because the “No Child Left Behind says all kids must reach high standards,” but a spelling bee is “about one kid winning, several making it to the top and leaving all others behind.
 That’s contrary to No Child Left Behind.”
 A spelling bee “sends a message that this isn’t an all-kids movement” as it leaves “some kids being winners, some kids being losers.”
 That just won’t do, she says, since “You have to build positive self-esteem for all kids, so they believe they’re all winners.”
 (Woonsocket Call) …Asinine.
 A-S-I-N-I-N-E. Asinine.

-(Why yes, I did greatly condense that letter; I did all of them, but otherwise did not edit them in any way, or fix misspellings or grammar errors — the people who teach our kids should be top-notch in that department.)
+(Why yes, I did greatly condense that letter, but otherwise did not edit it in any way, or fix misspellings or grammar errors — the people who teach our kids should be top-notch in that department.)

 Beyond the fact that it astounds me that there are readers who don’t know who writes this section (less, of course, anything in quotation marks and attributed to others), I do find it interesting that so many readers choose to think I’m speaking about them when I write about what’s wrong, but don’t think I’m talking about them when I discuss what’s right.
 They choose to take offense, to assume they’re considered part of the problem.
 And here I thought it was human nature for the “guilty” ones to say, “They must be talking about someone else, since I know I’m perfect.”
 Oh well!